 Children starting school with specific medical needs such as severe allergies will have a School Health Care Plan which may be written in consultation with the school nursing service.

-If for any reason (e.g severe weather or loss of power/heating etc) the school has to be closed during term time we will endeavour to let parents know as soon as possible.
+If for any other reason (e.g loss of power/heating etc) the school has to be closed during term time, we will let parents know as soon as possible.
 If this occurs before the start of the school day we will inform parents as follows:

 - we will send a text to all parents on our texting service contact list

-- a message will be placed on the home page of the school website www.brackenleasschool.co.uk
+- we will Tweet and a message will be placed on the home page of the school website www.brackenleasschool.co.uk

 If a decision is made to close the school during the school day we will text all parents to arrange collection of their children.
 Staff will remain until all the children are safely collected.
 Any such decision to close the school is not taken lightly, and every effort is always made to keep the school open.